shaddi/EE122-Project-2/doc/readme.txt

               help(topo).
 scenarios/*.py - Test topologies and scenarios for you to use.
 See
                  help(scenarios).
-tests/*.py - Automated test case examples.
+tests/*.py - Automated test case examples, including compatibility test.

 Getting Started